When to report

 That the report shall be made promptly means that a suspicion regarding cheating or any other type of disciplinary offence must be given high priority.

-The report shall address the Vice-Chancellor, but be sent to the Legal Division
+The report is addressed to the Vice-Chancellor, but is managed by the Legal Division

 When reporting a suspected disciplinary offence, you should also inform the head of department and/or director of studies at your department.
 Should the suspicion involve cheating on an exam or other forms of assessment of student performance, you must also notify the examiner for that particular course.